Skip to contents

 summarize(x = mean(qsec) / sd(qsec))

 This is very convenient but creates a challenge for tidypolars.
-Indeed, while it is possible to pass R functions directly to a Polars Data/LazyFrame, it is strongly discouraged to do so because it doesn’t take advantage of Polars optimizations.
+While it is possible to convert a Polars Data/LazyFrame to an R data.frame, apply functions on it and then convert it back to Polars, it is strongly discouraged to do so because it doesn’t take advantage of Polars optimizations.

 Indeed, Polars comes with dozens of built-in functions for maths (median, var, arccos, …), string manipulation (len_chars, starts, …), and date-time (hour, quarter, ordinal_day, …).
 All of these functions are optimized internally and are ran in parallel under the hood, which will not be the case if we pass R functions.